argorar/WebMConverter/README.md

 ## Changelog

+#### Version 3.9.2
+* Add option to choose which CRF value to use depending on the resolution of the source.
+Check the general tab

 #### Version 3.9.1
 * Add option to set the exact dimensions to crop
 * Display just one decimal in crop resolution